google/exposure-notifications-server/CONTRIBUTING.md

           go build
           ```

-      1. Move the binary to a folder defined in your PATH environment variable, for example $HOME/bin
+      1. Move the binary to a folder defined in your `PATH` environment variable, for example `$HOME/bin`

           `mv protoc-gen-go $HOME/bin`

-1. The goimports tool.

-   To install goimports:

-     `go install golang.org/x/tools/cmd/goimports`

 ### Running locally